Iron sucrose (injection)

 Iron sucrose is not for treating other forms of anemia not caused by iron deficiency.

-Iron sucrose injection may also be used for other purposes not listed in this medication guide.
+Iron sucrose may also be used for purposes not listed in this medication guide.

 Follow all directions on your medicine label and package.
 Tell each of your healthcare providers about all your medical conditions, allergies, and all medicines you use.

-You should not be treated with this medicine if you have ever had an allergic reaction to an iron injection.
+You should not be treated with iron sucrose if you have ever had an allergic reaction to an iron injection.

-iron overload (the buildup of excess iron), or hemochromatosis.
+hemochromatosis or iron overload (the buildup of excess iron).

 How is iron sucrose given?